alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Don't get me wrong.
 I'm all for easy days as much as the next person.
 Our bodies and minds need time to rest, recharge, and reflect.

 I'm merely stating that there is value in hardship.
-Instead of seeking out a life of ease, we should embrace the **hard paths** in front in front of us.
-They are golden opportunities to grow and learn from.
+Instead of seeking out a life of ease, we should embrace the **hard** paths in front of us.
+To use them as opportunities to grow and expand.

 If it's one thing I've learned in 2016, it's that we are capable of much, *much* more than we think we can do.